crowdin/mobile-sdk-ios/README.md

 After you've added CrowdinSDK to your Podfile, please run ```pod install``` in your project directory, open `App.xcworkspace` and build it.

 ## Setup

+To configure iOS SDK integration you need to:

+- Set up Distribution in Crowdin.
+- Set up SDK and enable Over-The-Air Content Delivery feature.

+**Distribution** is a CDN vault that mirrors the translated content of your project and is required for integration with iOS app.

+To manage distributions open the needed project and go to *Over-The-Air Content Delivery*.
+You can create as many distributions as you need and choose different files for each.
+You’ll need to click the *Release* button next to the necessary distribution every time you want to send new translations to the app.

+**Note!** Currently, Custom Languages, Dialects, and Language Mapping are not supported for iOS SDK.

 In order to start using CrowdinSDK you need to import and initialize it in your AppDelegate.